MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/url-rewriting-for-aspnet-web-forms.md

 ---
-title: "URL Rewriting for ASP.NET Web Forms | Microsoft Docs"
+title: "URL Rewriting for ASP.NET Web Forms"
 author: ruslany
-description: "When you use the IIS URL Rewrite module with ASP.NET applications, it is important to ensure the correct behavior of your Web application with rewritten URLs..." ms.author: iiscontent
+description: "When you use the IIS URL Rewrite module with ASP.NET applications, it is important to ensure the correct behavior of your Web application with rewritten URLs..." ms.date: 11/10/2008 ms.assetid: 657219fc-c621-4bb9-9db8-67903e2fc297 msc.legacyurl: /learn/extensions/url-rewrite-module/url-rewriting-for-aspnet-web-forms msc.type: authoredcontent
-manager: soshir
-ms.date: 11/10/2008
-ms.topic: article
-ms.assetid: 657219fc-c621-4bb9-9db8-67903e2fc297
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/url-rewriting-for-aspnet-web-forms
-msc.type: authoredcontent
 ---